Kit553/PhononTools/1_Workflows/05_Lobster/README.md

-## Lobster
+## LOBSTER
-**Use:** Obtain information on the electronic structure of the material and get the relvant bonding descriptors from a finished static VASP run.
+**Use:** Obtain information on the electronic structure of the material and get the relevant bonding descriptors from a finished static VASP run.

 ## Workflow:
-**Prerequisites:** It is necessary to have the LOBSTER program downloaded and on PATH e.g. in your `/bin/` folder, for setup of the software see the [Lobster Website](http://www.cohp.de/).
+**Prerequisites:** It is necessary to have the LOBSTER program downloaded and on PATH e.g. in your `/bin/` folder, for setup of the software see the [LOBSTER Website](http://www.cohp.de/).

 **Folder Setup:**
 **Static Calculation Run**
 - `POSCAR`  &rarr; the final relaxed structure of your system
 - `POTCAR`  &rarr; the corresponding potential file
-- `INCAR`   &rarr; check that the Lobster relevant tags are set to the specifications below
+- `INCAR`   &rarr; check that the LOBSTER relevant tags are set to the specifications below
-- `KPOINTS` &rarr; approprate *k*
+- `KPOINTS` &rarr; appropriate *k*
-- `job.sh`  &rarr; job submitter for the static and LOBSTER run
+- `job.sh`  &rarr; job submiter for the static and LOBSTER run

-**Lobster Specific**
+**LOBSTER Specific**
-- `lobsterin` &rarr; Input Parameters for Lobster; see below on details to write this file
+- `lobsterin` &rarr; Input Parameters for LOBSTER; see below on details to write this file

-## Workflow:

 #### 1. Static Calculation
 The first step of this workflow is obtaining a high-quality PAW output from VASP, to achieve this make sure to adjust these tags of the `INCAR`: